prebid/prebid-cache-java/docs/config.md

 Configuration is handled by [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html), which supports properties files, YAML files, environment variables and command-line arguments for setting config values.

+Both `_` and `-` can be used as a delimiters.
+As an example, both `api.cache_path` and `api.cache-path` refer to the same parameter.

-As a general rule, Prebid Cache will immediately fails on startup if any of required properties is missing or invalid.
+As a general rule, Prebid Cache will immediately fail on startup if any of required properties is missing or invalid.

 The next sections describes how to set up project configuration.